Why pursue a Chemistry degree at Rutgers-Camden?

 How are M.S. students funded?

 Domestic M.S. students are eligible for financial aid, and students who are not residents of New Jersey are eligible for a scholarship to cover the difference between in-state and out-of-state tuition.
 International students are eligible for the International Chancellor’s Graduate Scholarship.
 It is also common for M.S. students to be hired as a part-time assistant in a research laboratory or as a part-time assistant in a teaching laboratory.
 More on funding through the Graduate School is available here and here.
+Contact Rutgers-Camden’s Financial Aid Office for details about financial aid.
 External funding from scientific societies is also an option: The American Chemical Society Grants Fellowship and Scholarships and the American Academy of Forensic Sciences, Forensic Science Foundation Grants are two examples of professional societies interested in funding students.

 I am a current or prospective graduate student and I have specific questions about the sequence of courses I should take.
 Whom do I contact for more information?

 See “Our Courses” for a list of graduate courses, which includes information on all pre-requisites, or visit the “Our Programs” page and click on your program of interest to see the requirements and recommended sequence of courses for your program of interest.
 Contact Dr. Hao Zhu, our Graduate Program Director, with specific questions.

 I am interested in a Ph.D..
 Where do I find information on this?